-Cambodia has a long and rich history of hand-weaving fabrics and like so many handicrafts in Asia. it is a tradition and skill that has been passed down from generation to generation.
+Cambodia has a long and rich history of hand-weaving fabrics and, like so many handicrafts in Asia. it is a tradition and skill passed down from generation to generation.

 Cambodia first started hand-weaving fabric in the 13th century.
 During the years of the Khmer Rouge era, a lot of the hand-weaving stopped production due to the political turmoil of the day.
-Since this period many organizations have worked to help Cambodia revive its hand weaving industry.
-Cambodia weaves three kinds of hand weaves such as IKAT, twills, and plain weaves.
-In the past, most fabrics woven has been 100% silk, but today Cambodia is starting to weave some interesting blended fabrics.
+Since this period, many organizations have worked to help Cambodia revive its hand-weaving industry.
+Cambodia weaves three hand weaves: IKAT, twills, and plain weaves.
+In the past, most fabrics woven were 100% silk, but today Cambodia is starting to weave some attractive blended fabrics.

 A history of the start of textile weaving in Cambodia

-The exact history of hand-weaving Cambodian textiles is not exactly known.
-It is believed that the skill was brought to Cambodia during or before the Angkor period.
-The reason for this is because ancient stone-carved reliefs on the wall of Angkor Wat show women who are wearing the traditional Cambodia skirts, which are very similar to what is being worn in present Cambodia.
+The exact history of hand-weaving Cambodian textiles is not precisely known.
+The skill was believed to be brought to Cambodia during or before the Angkor period.
+The reason for this is that ancient stone-carved reliefs on the wall of Angkor Wat show women who are wearing traditional Cambodian skirts, which are very similar to what is being worn in present Cambodia.
 These skirts are believed to have been hand-woven.

 There is a very interesting history of Cambodia during the Angkor Wat period that was written by Zhou Daguan, a Chinese diplomat who lived in Cambodia between 1296 and 1297.
-Besides Zhou Daguan making observations about the Cambodian daily life and trade he also spoke a bit about their fabrics and their weaving of fabrics.
+Besides Zhou Daguan making observations about Cambodian daily life and trade, he also spoke a bit about their fabrics and their weaving.

 Here is a quote from Zhou Daguan about the Emperor and the clothes he would wear: